tariq-k-dev/lucky-shrub/README.md

-# lucky-shrub
+# Lucky Shrub
-HTML and CSS project with a little JavaScript
+A simple HTML and CSS project with a little JavaScript, used to demo some simple responsive design and CSS layout and animations.